academic-moodle-cooperation/moodle-mod_publication/README.md

 Requirements
 ------------

 The plugin is available for Moodle 2.7+.
-This version is for Moodle 3.11.

 Installation